KararTY/BeFriendlier-Web/README.md

   * 10 minute cooldown for "swiping" command.
   * Swiping gives you a text, consisting of the user's bio and a selection of things they like.
   * You can reply to the bot with "yes" or "no" to try to match with the person.
   * Profile can be setup via command.
-Simple 15 word bio.
+128 characters bio.
     * Profiles can be setup to be global or channel-specific.
     * Only one global profile.
     * Only one profile per channel.